markdaniel1982/ttlf_pp1/README.md

 ## Testing
 ### HTML
-All pages have passed through an HTML validator any any errors have been corrected Errors fixed:
+All pages have passed through an HTML validator any any errors have been corrected
-* 1 unclosed div element on Merch page.

 ![HTML Validation](documentation/images/html_validation.png "HTML Validation")

 ### CSS
-The css has also been passed through a validator and 1 error has been corrected.
+The css has also been passed through a validator
-Errors found:
-* Padding-left on the media query for smaller devices was not needed. this has been removed.

 ![CSS Validation](documentation/images/css_validation.png "CSS Validation")

 ### Responsivity

 All pages have been regularly checked for any responsivity issues throughout the project to ensure that all required elements were responsive to allow them to be clearly seen on all devices.
 Any issues were found and debugged using the devtools in the Chrome browser.
 One of the main issues I had was items overlapping on the home page when viewed on smaller devices.
-This was fixed using Chrome Devtools to diagnose the problem, and then implimented in the relevant code.
+This was fixed using Chrome Devtools to diagnose the problem, usually with position, margins or padding, and then implimented in the relevant code.

 ### Lighthouse
-Desktop
+* Desktop

 ![Lighthouse Test Result for Desktop](documentation/images/lighthouse_desktop.png)

-Mobile
+* Mobile

 ![Lighthouse Test Result for Mobile](documentation/images/lighthouse_mobile.png)